Dale Earnhardt Jr. thrilled with chance to drive NASCAR's Next Gen car at Bowman Gray Stadium

 Burt Myers was like a kid in a candy store on Tuesday afternoon as NASCAR’s top division made a visit to historic Bowman Gray Stadium.

-Myers, a 10-time champion of the track from Walnut Cove, helped drivers Tony Stewart, Clint Bowyer and Dale Earnhardt Jr. with any tricks of the trade when it comes to navigating the quarter-mile track.
+Myers, a from Walnut Cove native and a 10-time champion at Bowman Gray, helped drivers Tony Stewart, Clint Bowyer and Dale Earnhardt Jr. with any tricks of the trade when it comes to navigating the quarter-mile track.

-Goodyear had Stewart test the tires but that was done without journalists able to watch, but the track opened up for journalists when Earnhardt and Bowyer took turns with the car.
+Goodyear had Stewart test the tires privately before the track opened for journalists when Earnhardt and Bowyer took turns with the car.
+Those three drivers combined to win 85 Cup races during their careers.

-NASCAR was here because of the new track that’s opening up at the L.A.
-Coliseum that will be the same shape and will be the opening race in February of 2022.
-The new Next Gen car is the next big thing in NASCAR and that’s part of the reason there were more than 30 journalists from all over on hand at the historic track.
+NASCAR was here because a track around the football field at the Los Angeles Memorial Coliseum will be the same shape for the opening event of the 2022 season in February.
+The new Next Gen car is part of the reason more than 30 journalists covered Tuesday's test.

-Stewart handled the tire test while Earnhardt and Bowyer ran some laps in the new car in an afternoon test session that was closed to the public.
-However, a handful of fans were able to make their way behind the Bowman Gray Stadium Fieldhouse to watch the testing.
+While the track was officially closed to the public, a handful of fans made their way behind the Bowman Gray Stadium Fieldhouse to watch the testing.

-It was a historic day for Earnhardt because his grandfather, the late Ralph Earnhardt, won four times on the track back when NASCAR’s highest division raced at the stadium.
+Earnhardt's grandfather, the late Ralph Earnhardt, won four times on the track while racing in NASCAR’s highest division.

-“I’ve never been here before to Bowman Gray,” Earnhardt said after his test session where his fastest lap unofficially was 15.60 seconds.
-“It’s 45 minutes from my house and I’ve been dying to come here.
-I was a big “Madhouse” fan when that show was on the History Channel.”
+“I’ve never been here before to Bowman Gray,” Earnhardt said after a test session with a fastest unofficial lap of 15.60 seconds.
+“It’s 45 minutes from my house, and I’ve been dying to come here.
+I was a big 'Madhouse' fan when that show was on the History Channel.”

 Earnhardt said he checked a box for race tracks where his family had success.

-As for the testing of the car, which was formerly known as the Gen-7 car, Earnhardt said at first he was skeptical but after running about 30 laps he loved it.
+As for the testing of the car, formerly known as the Gen-7 car, Earnhardt said at first he was skeptical but loved it after running about 30 laps.

-“They're not trying to set the world on fire,” Myers said about being here for the testing.
+“They're not trying to set the world on fire,” Myers said.
 “They're just kind of testing out the tire and testing out kind of the layout.”

-Earnhardt said getting to test the Next Gen car will certainly help him during broadcasts.
+Earnhardt said getting to test the Next Gen car will help him during broadcasts.

 The testing session will be the final unofficial laps at Bowman Gray Stadium before the asphalt is ripped up and new asphalt is put in place as part of city bond money that is helping with improvements.